Integrals of logarithmic forms on semi-algebraic sets and a generalized Cauchy formula Part II: generalized Cauchy formula: Construction of the Hodge realization functor.

 we omit the first and the last tensor factor ``$1\otimes$'' and ``$\otimes 1$'' for an element in $B(N)$.
 The complex $B(N)$ is graded by non-negative integers as a complex: $B(N)=\oplus_{r\ge 0}B(N)_r$ where $B(N)_0 = \QQ$ and, for $r > 0$,

 Let $\Delta:B(N)\to B(N)\otimes B(N)$ be the map given by

 and $e : B(N) \to \QQ$ be the projection to $B(N)_0$ .
 These are maps of complexes, and they satisfy coassociativity $(\Delta \otimes 1)\Delta = (1\otimes \Delta)\Delta$ and counitarity $(1\otimes e)\Delta = (e\otimes 1)\Delta = id$, in other words $\Delta$ is a coproduct on $B(N)$ with counit $e$.
 In addition, the shuffle product (see e.g. \cite{EM}) makes $B(N)$ a DG algebra with unit $\QQ = B(N)_0\subset B(N)$.
 The shuffle product is graded-commutative.
 Further, the maps $\Delta$ and $e$ are compatible with product and unit.
 We summarize: \begin{enumerate} \item $B(N) = \oplus_{r\geq 0} B(N)_r$ is a DG bi-algebra over $\QQ$.
-(It follows that $B(N)$ is a DG Hopf algebra, since it is a fact that antipode exists for a graded bi-algebra.) \item $B(N) =\oplus_{r\geq 0} B(N)_r$ is a direct sum decomposition to subcomplexes, and product, unit, co- product and counit are compatible with this decomposition. \item The product is graded-commutative with respect to the cohomological degree which we denote by $i$. \end{enumerate} With due caution one may say that $B(N)$ is a ``graded'' DG Hopf algebra over $\QQ$, with graded- commutative product; the first ``grading'' refers to $r$, and the second grading refers to $i$, while graded-commutativity of product is with respect to the grading $i$ (the product is neither graded- commutative or commutative with respect to $r$).
-We recall that graded Hopf algebra in the literature means a graded Hopf algebra with graded-commutative product, so our $B(N)$ is a graded Hopf algebra in this sense with respect to the grading $i$, but is not one with respect to the ``grading'' $r$.
+(It follows that $B(N)$ is a DG Hopf algebra, since it is a fact that antipode exists for a graded bi-algebra.) \item $B(N) =\oplus_{r\geq 0} B(N)_r$ is a direct sum decomposition to subcomplexes, and product, unit, co-product and counit are compatible with this decomposition. \item The product is graded-commutative with respect to the cohomological degree which we denote by $i$. \end{enumerate} With due caution one may say that $B(N)$ is an ``Adams graded'' DG Hopf algebra over $\QQ$, with graded- commutative product; the first ``Adams grading'' refers to $r$, and the second grading refers to $i$, while graded-commutativity of product is with respect to the grading $i$ (the product is neither graded-commutative or commutative with respect to $r$).
+We recall that graded Hopf algebra in the literature means a graded Hopf algebra with graded-commutative product, so our $B(N)$ is a graded Hopf algebra in this sense with respect to the grading $i$, but is not one with respect to the ``Adams grading'' $r$.
+In the following we will denote $H^0(B(N))$ by $\chi_N$.
+The product, unit, coproduct, counit on $B(N)$ induce the corresponding maps on ${\chi_N}$, hence ${\chi_N}$ is an ``Adams graded'' Hopf algebra over $\QQ$ in the following sense: \begin{enumerate} \item ${\chi_N}$ is a Hopf algebra over $\QQ$. \item With $({\chi_N})_r := H^0 (B(N)_r )$, one has ${\chi_N}= \oplus_{r \geq 0} ({\chi_N})_r$ a direct sum decomposition to subspaces; the product, unit, coproduct and counit are compatible with this decomposition. \end{enumerate}